F**k It. I’m out.

 Once upon a time (in 2016 to be exact), I had been sitting, pondering about officially launching this blog of mine.
 I had been holding off going public worrying about how it would affect the work I’d been doing.
 Thinking by some miracle my condition would pass (ha).

-I didn’t want to look like a fraud (you know I might roll over one day and be restored back to the manufacturer’s settings??) but realistically I’ve been fooling myself thinking, at this point, that I can resume a “normal” working life.
-Whatever that is anymore.
+I didn’t want to look like a fraud (you know, I might roll over one day and be restored back to the manufacturer’s settings??).
+But realistically, I had been fooling myself thinking, at that point, that I could resume a “normal” working life.
+Whatever that was anymore.
 Dream on.
-My work has been suffering anyway.
-In fact I’m having to completely rethink it.
+My work had been suffering anyway.
+In fact, I had to completely rethink it.

-I love seeing friends and networking, but even trying to stay bloody connected and not go mental with isolation isn’t easy.
-I’m an excitable, motor mouth (now I know by design with this thing) but I’ve turned into the chick that has to leave the party almost as soon as it’s started these days because my body gets so hyped up and literally hurt if I outstayed its welcome.
+I love seeing friends and networking, but I was finding it hard to stay connected and not go mental with isolation.
+I’m an excitable, motor mouth (now I know by design with this thing) but I had turned into the chick that had to leave the ‘party’ almost as soon as it started because my body would get so hyped up and literally hurt if I outstayed its welcome.

 And trying to engage ‘normally’ invariably ended up with a massive slap across the face in the form of a good old fatigue crash afterwards.
 Up.
 Down.
 Round and Round.
 Forwards.
 Backwards.
 Everyday.
 I was hopelessly worn out.

 So I surrendered.
 It was time to get off the merry go round.

 So here I am, I’m “out”.

 Blog launched (tick).
 The new me arrivee (tick).

 And you know what.
 It felt so good.
 It still feels good.
 To stop pretending.
 To accept where I was.
 Where I still am.

 The rest of my story you see here 🙂